Township Testing Schedule

 The drinking water standard for nitrate is 10 ppm; any number above this nitrate level can negatively affect human health, specifically infants under the age of six months.
 Nitrate contamination above the drinking water standard is most commonly found in aquifers that are vulnerable to contamination from the land surface, such as sand and gravel aquifers and fractured bedrock aquifers.
 Areas with heavy row crop agriculture and vulnerable groundwater are especially at risk.

 Our agency (MDA) significantly revised the Nitrogen Fertilizer Management Plan (NFMP) in March 2015 after working extensively with an advisory committee.
 The plan calls for an assessment of nitrate-nitrogen concentrations in private wells at the township scale.
 The MDA has identified townships across the state that are vulnerable to groundwater contamination and have significant row crop production.
-The schedule of testing for these priority townships is included on the adjacent map.
+The schedule of testing for these priority townships is included on the map and can be found on the Township Testing Schedule and Results page.
 Townships that are not highlighted may also be considered if there is data to suggest there is a local groundwater problem.

 More than 70,000 private well owners will be offered nitrate testing in over 300 townships (35 to 59 townships per summer) by 2019.
 This work will be done in partnership with local governments across the state.